 Lantern acquired in April 2007.

 Thanks to Claire for this lantern, which is one of several which were removed from the A496 (Barmouth to Harlech Road) in Wales towards the end of 2006.
-This batch of Lucidors seem to have been a one-off - the lantern had already been discontinued by the time that the Relite/Simplex changeover took place - however an internal label confirms that they were indeed made by Simplex Lighting Ltd. Presumably there were enough spare parts left over at the Tipton works to allow them to build up a number of complete lanterns.
-Examples of the Lucidor in use in Derbyshire can be seen on Street Lane in Ripley and on one or two streets in Chesterfield.
+This batch of Lucidors seem to have been a one-off - the lantern had already been discontinued by the time that the Relite/Simplex changeover took place; however, an internal label confirms that they were indeed made by Simplex Lighting Ltd. Presumably, there were sufficient spare parts left over at the Tipton works to allow them to assemble a number of complete lanterns.
+The Lucidor was never a popular lantern in Derbyshire, although a small number were installed on pole brackets on Street Lane, Ripley, and on columns on Baden-Powell Road in Chesterfield.

-The Lucidor is in good condition - the aluminium still looks quite clean and new.
-This is the gear-in-head version of the Lucidor - the gear-in-base version has a much lower canopy.
-The original bowl had been damaged by vandals - the one seen here is therefore a replacement.
+This is the gear-in-head version of the Lucidor; the evidence of this being the raised aluminium canopy.
+The original bowl had been damaged by vandals - the one seen here is, therefore, a replacement from another lantern.
 Notice the Revo logo in the bottom left-hand corner of the bowl.

 The logo can also be seen on the canopy - the NEMA socket appears to have been fitted in such a way that the old logo would remain visible.
-This is a side-entry lantern however the position of the top-entry spigot can clearly be seen.
-The two dimples on either side of this are the positions of the screws which hold the leak transformer in place - the screws have expanded over time which has put stress on the surrounding aluminium.
+This is a side-entry lantern; however, the position of the top-entry spigot can be seen in the centre of the casting.
+Notice the slightly raised spots to the left and right of the blanked-off entry - these are the positions of the threaded turrets that support the ballast inside the lantern.
+Over time, the weight of the ballast has placed sufficient strain on these points for the casting itself to be damaged.

 Thorn Beta 7 | Urbis ZX1